NikhilMukraj/spiking-neural-networks/README.md

   - Hopfield network needs its own graph representation, should extend graph trait, some of graph trait could be split up so graph used in lattice simulation has functionality for STDP weights while Hopfield static weights don't change, graph trait could also be refactored so min, max, mean, and std can be passed in rather than STDP parameters
   - **Hopfield spiking neural network prototype**
 - Simple recurrent coupled neurons (a -> b -> c -> a), test how excitatory/inhibitory input at a single neuron effects the system
+  - Try to create a system where input eventually fades away after input is no longer being applied (fading memory)
+  - Can decay gap conductance over time after a spike until a small enough value is reached or another spike occurs
+  - Could use STDP to see if that slowly eliminates input over time
 - [Cue model](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12247#:~:text=Guanfacine%20increases%20(Yohimbine%20decreases)%20the,effect%20on%20nonpreferred%20direction%20neurons.)
   - Cue input is fed into working memory neurons
     - Cue is -1 or 1